VirtualFreeEx/amenity/README.md

 # Amenity
-An image shipping some bullshit that `centos-bootc` maintainers feel like is unimportant out of the box.
+An image shipping some bullshit that the upstream image maintainers feel like is unimportant out of the box.

 Mostly contains modifications related to hardening the base system.